Adobe Analytics Data Feed: Building Reports With Hit-Level Data

 For example, Frederik Werner, Senior Digital Analytics Specialist at DHL, shared his experience in processing data feeds with Apache NiFi for the Adobe Experience Platform.

 Apache NiFi is a software solution that automates data flow between software systems.
-In his article, Frederik explains how to merge data feeds with other files and upload standardized data to the Adobe Experience Platform.

 Here's the schematic flow of feeding TSV files to convert them to CSV: